 Are water-soluble minerals better than pill, tablet or capsule forms?

 Water-soluble minerals are easier for the body to absorb as pills, tablets and capsules require further digestion to break them down into their trace mineral components.
-These other forms also tend to include additives, binders, and fillers which can inhibit absorption or cause inflammation.
+These other forms also tend to include additives, binders, and fillers which can inhibit absorption or cause bowel upsets.

 Numerous essential short-chain fatty acids are manufactured by the probiotic bacteria in the gut.

 These bacteria break down the contents of our food to extract more trace minerals and nutrients, synergistically converting them to a bioavailable form for both themselves and us.

 Through the use of antibiotics, disinfectants, consuming too many refined foods and not enough prebiotic fibers, the integrity of our microbiome is often compromised, resulting in less nutritional absorption.

 You can bolster your gut health by increasing your fiber and probiotic food intake, which our gut bugs need to flourish.
 Probiotic supplements and foods such as sauerkraut, whey and other natural fermented foods are good places to start.

 You’re probably wondering what meditation has to do at all with nutrition.
 You would be surprised.